ungert/ungert.github.io/projects/uss-minnisota.md

 summary: "My team successfully and safely executed the work controls for the USS Montana submarine dry dock maintenance period."
 ---

-The USS Montana went into dry dock for a scheduled maintenance period.
+The USS Minnesota went into dry dock for a scheduled maintenance period.
 For the duration of the maintence period, my team executed work controls de-energizing, depressurizing, draining, and isolating high energy systems to esnure the safety of shipyard personnel.